 The fetal pole is the first direct imaging manifestation of the fetus and is seen as a thickening on the margin of the yolk sac during early pregnancy.
 It is often used synonymously with the term "embryo".

-Fetal pole or yolk sack can be seen from 7 weeks.
-In these cases where the yolf sack is not seen a follow up scan will be recommended 7-10 days later.
+Foetal pole or yolk sack can be seen from 6-7 weeks of gestation.
+In those cases where the yolf sa is not seen a follow up scan will be recommended 7-10 days later.